11 Aug Optimal Continuous Integration Practices (Part 1)

 Given the increasing necessity of remote and at-home work, a main aspect for consideration is cloud vs. on-premises infrastructure.
 For instance, some companies prefer on-premises continuous integration tools, while others operate solely within a cloud infrastructure.
 The cloud vs. on-prem question relies on your security, scalability, and accessibility needs.
 In fact, companies can also create a hybrid solution that allows for on-site CI tools as well as cloud management.

 With 20+ years as a managed service provider, our SPKAA team of experts understands the complexities of working with hybrid solutions.
 We can manage your CI/CD tools — and also ensure that we educate in the process!
-If you’re looking to upgrade your CI tools or process, contact us for a free consultation.
+If you’re looking to upgrade your CI tools or revamp your CI process to incorporate some of these continuous integration practices, contact us for a free consultation.

 - Contact SPK and Associates to learn more about our continuous integration and continuous delivery services, and flexible solutions for your company’s needs.